udacity/create-your-own-adventure/english/konnakol/konnakol.md

 Now to demonstrate the use of konnakol, we will take an instrumental section of Frank Zappa's "Inca Roads", and incorporate konnakol phrases and sequences to the rhythms underlying the sections unusual time signatures and/or unorthodox phrasing.
-The section starts at [5:42 in the song]:
+The section starts at [5:42 in the song](https://youtu.be/zYxaoRVofE8?t=5m42s):

 Note: a '-' means a beat that is sustained for an extra beat